appsody/website/content/docs/stacks/stack-structure.md

 There are three types of mount points used by appsody:

-1. Volume mounts specified in the `APPSODY_MOUNTS` Docker variable These will be processed by the appsody client.
+1. Volume mounts specified in the `APPSODY_MOUNTS` Docker variable
+These will be processed by the appsody CLI.
 The primary use of this is to mount the directory holding the user application into the container, so that the appsody-controller can have access to your application (and run it inside the container).
 For example:

    ```bash
    ENV APPSODY_MOUNTS=/:/project/userapp